 All three books in The Last Crystal Trilogy are set in a specific period in history.
 The Black Alabaster Box, for example, takes place in the late 1850s as the last wagon trains made their way across the plains states to Northwest Territory and California just before completion of the Transcontinental Railroad.
 It makes a good companion book for teachers who are studying aspects of the great migration west.
 Here and on my blog, you will find information that teachers may use to supplement the curriculum or to share with students who are interested in digging deeper.
 Parents (and Homeschooling Parents) will find it useful in supporting children who want to explore more about pioneer life.

-In The Black Alabaster Box, I try to be true to the history.
-We have come to glamorize the great migration west.
-For children studying this period in American history, the prospect of going to California or Oregon in a covered wagon may seem like high adventure.
-It is one great camping out holiday!
+In the trilogy, I try to be true to the history.
+For example, we have come to glamorize the great migration west.
+For children studying this period in American history, the prospect of going to California or Oregon in a covered wagon may seem like high adventure—one great camping out holiday!
 In truth is was a hard journey fraught with danger.
 Western movies did a great deal to perpetuate the myth that the greatest danger to pioneers was American Indians.
-In truth, the greatest danger was disease.
-The protagonist, Grace Willis, encounters this grim reality first hand when smallpox breaks out in the Stokes Company.
+The greatest danger was disease.
+In The Black Alabaster Box (book 1), protagonist, Grace Willis, encounters this grim reality first hand when smallpox breaks out in the Stokes Company.
 I don't back away from the grim realities that pioneers faced, but I try not to glamorize them, even when a bit of magic enters in.

 I'll be asking teachers to post ideas of ways the book can support the curriculum.
 I'll also ask parents to share ways they have used the book in conversations with their children about some of the difficult situations Grace Willis encounters.
 For now, my blog has information about the Santa Fe Trail, smallpox, and alabaster.

 Here's what teachers who piloted the book have to say about The Black Alabaster Box: